- Oops!Something went wrong.Please try again later.

 Roku is being frequently cycled amongst institutional investors, with FMR, ARK, and BlackRock recently reducing their exposure to the stock.
 While J.P.
 Morgan seems to be doubling their interest.
 Keep in mind that some of this data may be outdated because investors have some time before they have to disclose their holdings.

 The company's value lies mostly in the future, and this is very sensitive to the margins they manage to attain from their business model.
 Investors are still in a highly speculative phase of investing, and we may continue to see large movements of the stock.

-The CEO has the highest single stake in the company, and barring high dissatisfaction amongst institutions, has most of the control in Roku.
-This is great because it means that management is aligned with the interests of shareholders, and also bad because it would be hard to push back on bad decisions.
+The CEO has the highest single stake in the company, and majority control because of his class B share ownership.
+This is both good because it means that management is aligned with the interests of shareholders, and also bad because it would be hard to push back on bad decisions.

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
 Case in point: We've spotted 3 warning signs for Roku you should be aware of.